Chagos Archipelago sovereignty dispute: Advisory opinion

 On 23 June 2017, the United Nations General Assembly (UNGA) voted in favour of referring the territorial dispute between Mauritius and the UK to the International Court of Justice (ICJ) in order to clarify the legal status of the Chagos Islands archipelago in the Indian Ocean.
 The motion was approved by a majority vote with 94 voting for and 15 against.
+In September 2018, the International Court of Justice began hearings on the case.
+Seventeen countries have argued in favour of Mauritius.
+The UK apologised for the "shameful" way islanders were evicted from the Chagos Archipelago but were insistent that Mauritius was wrong to bring the dispute over sovereignty of the strategic atoll group to the United Nations' highest court.
+The UK and its allies argued that this matter should not be decided by the court but should be resolved through bilateral negotiations, while bilateral discussions with Mauritius have been unfruitful over the past 50 years.